Carran, Allan Keith (Keith) Interview

 I did all my schooling in Taumarunui; went to Taumarunui High School where I got School C [Certificate] and UE, [University Entrance] and then set off to Auckland University.
 I was there for two or three years, and during that time I qualified with a Bachelor of Commerce degree, and also qualified as a Member of the Institute of Chartered Secretaries, and an Associate of the New Zealand Society of Accountants, which was the start of my career.

-It must have been quite an experience to move from Taumarunui to Auckland?
+Must’ve been quite an experience to move from Taumarunui to Auckland?

-Yes.
-My parents, as I mentioned, came from fairly humble backgrounds, so to them a son going to university was quite special, and I was quite fortunate to have their support, and what little money they had helped me a lot.
+Yes, well my parents as I mentioned, came from fairly humble backgrounds, so to them a son going to university was quite special, and I was quite fortunate to have their support, and what little money they had helped me a lot.

 Having said that, while I was at university I was actually paying my own way, because I was working full time as well as studying.
 And these days people of course go full time to university, but then it was quite common to have to work your way through university.
 I actually qualified in three years for the Society of Accountants, and I was actually too young to be admitted at the time I finished my university training.
 So I had to wait before I could be admitted and start up as a chartered accountant.

-I’ll carry on with family; in 1962 I married Pat – Taylor, she was – who I’d known throughout my school years; and we of course married in Taumarunui.
-We had three children – Susan, who is now fifty-four; she lives in London and has two children, Findlay and Ella.
-Scott, who’s now fifty-one; he’s got three girls, and he’s currently living in Auckland.
-And Grant, who lives on Waiheke Island is forty-eight; he’s got three boys, Jasper, Remy and Hugo.
+I’ll carry on with family; in 1962 I married Pat … Taylor, she was … who I’d known throughout my school years, and we of course married in Taumarunui.
+We had three children, Susan, who is now fifty-four – she lives in London and has two children, Findlay and Ella; Scott, who’s now fifty-one – he’s got three girls and he’s currently living in Auckland.
+And Grant who lives on Waiheke Island, is forty-eight.
+He’s got three boys, Jasper, Remy and Hugo.
 Scott’s girls are Leanna, Jade and Amilie.
 All three of my children have university degrees, which [is] something that made me quite proud of them.

 In 1992 I remarried, to Dianne who I’d known for many years.
 Dianne also has three children, Peter, Joanne and Simon.
 Between us we’ve got now six children and fifteen grandchildren, so children and grandchildren take up a lot of our time.

 As a young man growing up in Havelock North I was very heavily involved in community service.
-I was involved in Jaycees, an organisation now defunct; but in those days I was always very active in community service affairs.
+I was involved in Jaycees, an organisation now defunct; but in those days it was always very active in community service affairs.
 And through Jaycees I became involved with Greater Hastings, the organisation that runs [ran] the Blossom Festival, the Highland Games and was responsible for Fantasyland.
 In fact I was on the committee of Fantasyland and we raised lots of money to build that community facility.
-One of my … highlights of my career, you might say, when I was on Greater Hastings, was I was asked to be a judge of the Blossom Queen, so for a number of years I was one of the judges of all the young beauties in Hastings.
+One of my … highlights of my career, you might say, when I was on Greater Hastings was I was asked to be a judge of the Blossom Queen; so for a number of years I was one of the judges of all the young beauties in Hastings.
 In Havelock North I was also pretty heavily involved in fundraising for such community facilities as St Columba’s Church, the library, and the community centre.

-Perhaps now talking about my career as a chartered accountant – I began my accountancy career initially with a scholarship to the Auckland Hospital Board, where I was being trained to be a house manager.
-I didn’t enjoy that very much, and after a short period I … at great sacrifice to my salary, I might say … I left that scholarship ,and went and started in chartered accountancy, which I pursued for some fifty, sixty years.
+Perhaps now talking about my career as a chartered accountant – I began my accountancy career initially with a scholarship to the Auckland Hospital Board, where I was being trained to be a House manager.
+I didn’t enjoy that very much, and after a short period I – at great sacrifice to my salary, I might say – I left that scholarship, and went and started in chartered accountancy, which I pursued for some fifty, sixty years.

 One memory that does come back to me from my time at the Hospital Board was my early exposure to primitive computers.
-The Hospital Board had a Power Somers … I guess we could call it a computer; it was actually a card sorting machine.
-But it was extremely large … it would fill a house, the size of it; and it operated by sorting punch cards.
+The Hospital Board had a Powers-Samas – guess we could call it a computer – it was actually a card sorting machine.
+But it was extremely large, it would fill a house, the size of it, and it operated by sorting punch cards.
 And my involvement was to feed these punch cards … we had thousands of them with statistics about the hospital, accidents, and patients, etcetera … to sort them out for statistical information.
 These cards used to rocket around this machine at a large pace, being separated at various gates in the same way a farmer might separate sheep down a race.
-And we used to have some very spectacular accidents when the cards missed the gates or the machine broke down, and we would have thousands of these cards being spilled all over the place.
+And we used to have some very spectacular accidents when the cards missed the gates or the machine broke down and we would have thousands of these cards being spilled all over the place.
 It was quite a primitive sort of exercise, but that was really the beginning of what we now know as computers.
+I was working with a firm there called Rawnsley, Rogers & Ryan while I was studying at university.

-I was working with a firm there called Rawnsley, Rogers & Ryan while I was studying at the university.
-And when I’d finished university I left that firm and went to Hamilton – 1961 this was – to a firm called Gilling, Fisher & Day, where I was an audit partner; a branch of chartered accountancy which I’ve not really followed since.
+When I’d finished university I left that firm and went to Hamilton – 1961 this was – to a firm called Gilling, Fisher & Day, where I was an audit partner; a branch of chartered accountancy which I’ve not really followed since.
 But I spent a couple of years doing audit work in Hamilton.
-One of the instances I can remember there was auditing the Waikato Breweries, and on one occasion there they had a beer label that they were phasing out and they were selling off beer at ridiculously low prices to staff and the audit – outside auditors qualified as staff – so I was able to supply the flat I was in in those days with very cheap beer for quite some time.
+One of the instances I can remember there was auditing the Waikato Breweries, and on one occasion there they had a beer label that they were phasing out and they were selling off beer at ridiculously low prices to staff.
+And outside auditors qualified as staff so I was able to supply the flat I was in in those days with very cheap beer for quite some time.

 Swamp water.